wp-plugins/use-clients-time-zone/readme.txt

 Original release.

 == Changelog ==

+= 1.1.3 =
+Changed cookie path to be site-wide.

+= 1.1.2 =
+Changed JavaScript so that the page is not reloaded if cookies are not enabled on the client.

 = 1.1 =
 Method for obtaining client time zone changed from attempting to retrieve time zone of IP to setting a cookie containing the clients time zone, then reading that cookie.